Welcome to the Alpena High School Art Department

 All the Visual Art students are learning how to use stoneware clay to create various 3-dimensional art projects.

-The Alpena Art Department is readying for several small Fundraisers to help us earn funds to support our upcoming Art Projects for the Alpena Art Department students!
+The Alpena Art Department is readying for several small Fundraisers to help us earn funds to support our upcoming Art Projects for the Alpena Art Department students such as the Art II Encaustic painting projects, Art I designed, tie-dyed and hand painted t-shirts, and the Exterior Acrylic Paint, brushes, and sealer for the Alpena School District mural to be painted on the retaining concrete wall below the new gym this Spring.

 Welcome to the Alpena High School Art Department, Art I,Art II, and Visual Art/7/8 Rotation.

-Alpena High School Art Department is currently using stoneware clay furnished by Osage Pottery Studio to learn how to create 3-dimensional pottery projects such as clay bowls, cups, pockets, bas relief “Buddy Poppy" tiles.
+Alpena High School Art Department is currently using stoneware clay furnished by Osage Pottery Studio to learn how to create 3-dimensional pottery projects such as coil pots, face pockets, and clay sculpture.

-We will also have an Art Department Funderaiser offering recycled wooden palettes painted in an American Flag design, as well as river rocks painted with our American Flag design, Lady Liberty, and the Branches of Service emblems.
+We will also have an Art Department Funderaiser offering recycled wooden palettes painted in an American Flag design, as well as student created ‘Rock Art” featuring patriotic colors and designs including the American flag.